CodeCorico/MemoryOverflow-website/README.md

 Website automatically generated for MemoryOverflow card game.

-:exclamation: This repo does't take contribution PR.
+:exclamation: This repo does't take PR contribution.
 It's maintained by the CodeCorico team.
-Post issues on the official MemoryOverflow project.
+For website modifications, you can post issues on the official [MemoryOverflow project](https://github.com/CodeCorico/MemoryOverflow).

 MemoryOverflow is a card game designed by developers for developers.
 Go to http://memoryoverflow.codecorico.com to see it in action!